kalyan9514/kalyan9514/README.md

 # Hi there 👋, I'm Kalyan!

 ## 🚀 About Me
-Hi, I’m an ML Engineer with 3+ years of experience building and deploying AI solutions across e-commerce, logistics, and healthcare.
+Hi, I’m a Software Engineer, AI/ML with 3+ years of experience building and deploying AI solutions across e-commerce, logistics, and healthcare.
 I focus on creating real-world impact through machine learning, MLOps, and data engineering.

 **What I do best:**